 A minor software installation is required at all non-Vision sites that wish to use templates in Vision Plus.
 The installation is non-intrusive and only takes around 30 minutes to complete.

 Ashley Hayward, Primary Care Commissioning Manager for Richmond CCGs, explained: "The practices said it has saved them hours and hours.
-Previously, they were sending 28 separate emails to the CCG.
-Now they just log on and the reports are generated automatically.
+Previously, the CCG were sending 28 separate emails, and the practices had to run individual searches, input the information into an excel spreadsheet and return to the CCG to make their claims.
+Now they just log on, and the reports are generated automatically.